ByzanceIoT/documentation-public/byzance_documentation/hardware_intro/features/bootloader/defaultni-hodnoty.md

 Pokud se poprvé nahraje binárka bootloaderu do mikrokontroléru, bootloader sám umí detekovat, že target není zatím nakonfigurován.
 Nastala-li porucha některé hodnoty, bootloader danou hodnotu umí opravit.
 K nastavení výchozích vlastností slouží soubor`struct_defaults.h`s podobným obsahem tomuto

+## Important notice

+> **Please keep in mind that what is stored in the database \(expected device setup\) is always superior to what is currently on the hardware.
+If you locally set a value and are not enabled \(Synchronize always with database = False\) in Portal.
+The system automatically synchronizes everything to the expected value.**

 ```cpp
 // MQTT defaults
 DEFAULTS_MQTT_HOSTNAME            (const char*)"192.168.65.179"  // user configurable via Bootloader & Portal